Mudpuppy12/aws-lab/README.md

 # aws-lab
 AWS Lab environment for testing using atmos tooling for terraform and GitHub Actions runner.

 This was created using the atmos tooling for Terraform.

+Install Docker desktop for the environment to build you the tools needed for deployment.
+The DevContainer has the full tooling chain.

 This lab is used in conjunction with aws-github repo to deploy ansible playbooks into the EC2 instances using github actions and a OIDC github provider.
 The deployment is done over